bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   end of the line.
 A value larger than 0.5 will move the text towards the end point of the line.
 The value of 't' must be between 0 and 1.

-+ subtitle:text

-  This option sets the text for the sub-title.
-It is to be used by an Img or Diagram bundle to set the subtitle text.

 + nocaption:1

   When set to 1 this style asks that no caption text is to be shown.
 This option is currently